Koshak1013/HuananzhiX99_BIOS_mods/README.md

 ![](https://github.com/Koshak1013/HuananzhiX99_BIOS_mods/raw/master/.git_images/screen02.png)

 9. Choose "File > Save image file...", save.
 BIOS is ready for flashing.
 You can also flash it with the corresponding button in S3TurboTool.
+If this causes error 103, you must reboot the system.

 ***RAW driver*** (supports sleep mode, only supports uniprocessor systems):